Business Career –

 At that time, most companies were focused on growth without a clear understanding of how that growth translated into revenue.

-That early exposure shaped how I approached the space going forward.
-This early experience later influenced both my work in e-commerce and the stories captured in The Lottery Fixer.
+That early exposure shaped how he approached the space going forward.
+This early experience later influenced both his work in e-commerce and the stories captured in The Lottery Fixer.

 E-Commerce